Confirmed opt-in as defined by SpamHaus, who is one of the most respected anti spam organizations in the world:

 Myth 4: Subscribers In My Market Don’t Know How To Confirm.

 The simple solution is to tell them.
 The first page after someone fills in an opt-in form, commonly called a “thank you page” should tell the visitor exactly what to do next.
-Often this is done most effectively with a picture showing visitors what the confirmation email will look like.
+Often this is done most effectively with a picture showing visitors what the confirmation email verification tools will look like.

 An excellent example is our test drive sign up video on the thank you page showing visitors what to do.